jckantor/cbe30338-book/Readme.md

-# CBE 30338 Chemical Process Control
+# CBE 30338 Data Analytics, Optimization, and Control

-This is a collection of class materials for CBE 303338 Chemical Process Control taught during the Spring 2022 semester.
-This repository includes existing materials materials from other repositories (notably CBE 30338 and CBE 32338), adds new materials, for access by students, teaching assistants, and other interested parties.
+This is a collection of class materials for CBE 303338 Data Analytics, Optimization, and Control taught at the University of Notre Dame.

-These materials are maintained and archived at [https://github.com/jckantor/cbe30338-book](https://github.com/jckantor/cbe30338-book).
+## Course Description

+Dynamic modeling, data analytics, optimization, and control are essential to modern chemical technologies that enable precision medicine, sustainable energy, semiconductors, access to clean water, and beyond.
+In CBE 30338, students combine their knowledge of chemical engineering fundamentals (e.g., thermodynamics, transport, kinetics) and data analytics to develop dynamic models of diverse chemical technologies and processes.
+These models enable the design and optimization of control systems that use feedback to reject disturbances and drive systems to steady-state setpoints.
+CBE 30338 combines state-space modeling with modern computational and statistical methods to cover industrially relevant topics such as model predictive control, parameter estimation, and optimization.
+Students master techniques in hands-on experiments and a final semester project.

 ## Course Outline